-- If your email program does not automatically resize pictures sent via email, it's probably best to resize the picture yourself before sending: open the folder containing the picture, then right-click the thumbnail and select Edit.
-This opens the image in Paint.
-Pull down the Image menu and click Stretch/Skew.
-In the top half of the box, type in 25 for both horizontal and vertical, then click OK.
-Then click File => Save As..., add the word "small" to the end of the file name, make sure that the "Save as type:" menu is set to JPG, and click Save. - 2.
+- 1. If your email program does not automatically resize picture sent via email, it's probably best to resize the picture yourself to 400 or 500 pixels wide, using any photo editor, and save the file. - 2.
 Log into your email, compose a message - 3.
-Look for a button or pull-down menu item that says something about "Attach" or "Attachment" and click it.
+Look for a button or pull-down menu item that says something about "attach" or "attachment" and click it.
 That will give you a "Open" dialog box so you can select the file to attach. - 4.
 Click on the "Look in" menu of this box, select the Desktop, select the picture that you just resized and saved, and click Open.
 Repeat for each photo you want to send. - 5.
-Finally, send the email. - Note 1: Paint Shop Pro, the photo editor program we are using in this course, has a built-in e-mail command.
-Open a picture within Paint Shop Pro and pull down File => Send.
-This works on Windows 98, 2000, XP, but not 95.
-(To change the email, see Note: above). - Note 2: Pictures files can be very large.
-Sending many pictures via email may clog your recipients' email in-boxes and cause other problems.
+Finally, send the email. - Note 1: Paint Shop Pro 8, the photo editor program we are using in this course, has a built-in email command.
+Open a picture within Paint Shop Pro and pull down File --> Send.
+Works on Windows 98, 2000, XP, but not 95.
+(To change the email, see the above note). - Note 2: Pictures files can be large.
+Sending many pictures via email may clog your recipients' email in-boxes.
 To prevent this, use a Web-based photo album site instead of email.
-See the separate handout "How to Send Photos on the Internet using Shutterfly".
+See the separate handout "How to Send Photos on the Internet using Shutterfly"